📚

 Formal charge is the charge assigned to an atom in a molecule, assuming that electrons in all chemical bonds are shared equally between atoms.
 It reflects the electron count associated with the atom compared to the isolated neutral atom.
 It is used to predict the correct placement of electrons.

-Here is an overall diagram, but let's get into the nitty-gritty.
+Here is an overall diagram, but let's get into the nitty gritty.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-zLraipHyVgMO.png?alt=media&token=a2486ed2-53fc-43a8-8fb8-ab48e49a3400

-How do you calculate formal charges?
+How do you calculate formal charge?

-When do I check the formal charge of an atom?
+When do I check formal charge?

 Let's draw the LDS of phosphate (PO4-3):